warp143/CryptoMY/README.md

 * `apt-get update && apt-get upgrade` to install all of the latest software

-* Install the dependencies for Graft Network except libunwind and libboost-all-dev
+* Install the dependencies for CryptoMy Network except libunwind and libboost-all-dev

 * Increase the system swap size:
 ```